NikVis01/twiga-eval/README.md

 ```
 After the evaluation completes, you'll receive a URL with the results.
 You can also find them in the dashboard under:
 Datasets & Experiments > YOUR_DATASET_NAME > Experiments

+Note : For more informatation on how to setup everything visit the langsmith docs https://docs.smith.langchain.com/